cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Remote variables are available through remote access in code which imports the module.
 Remote variables/arrays may or may not be initialized.
 When some remote variables or array elements are unused within the module (and the corresponding mlog variables would therefore not be created when parsing the code by the logic processor), the missing variables are explicitly created using `draw triangle` instruction(s), so that they may be accessed remotely.
 These instructions are placed at the end of the generated code and are never executed.

-When a remote module is [instantiated multiple times](#multiple-instantiations-of-a-remote-module), the `@counter` array is created just once and is shared among all processors where the module is contained.
-This increases both the size and cost of array access by one instruction needed to set up the remote procesor.
+When a remote module is [instantiated multiple times](#multiple-instantiations-of-a-remote-module), `@counter` arrays are created just once and are shared among all processors where the module is contained.
+This increases both the size and cost of array access by one instruction needed to set up the remote processor.
 When the array access is inlined or otherwise optimized, this additional cost disappears.

 ### Remote functions